2001 Ford Ranger what is on the fuel rail?

 2001 Ford Ranger Two Wheel Drive Automatic 134000 miles

-It appears to me the fuel pressure is regulated in the tank, I see no return line on fuel rail.
-There are 2 lines between tank and fuel filter.
+It appears to me the fuel pressure is regulated in the tank, I see no return line on fuel rail. there are 2 lines between tank and fuel filter.
 What looks like a traditional fuel pressure regulator is on the fuel rail, between 2 injectdors, it has a vacuum line to it.
 Fuel pressure was 65 with and without vacuum line connected.
 What is function of this device?
 The device does hold a vacuum, so diaphram is good.

-Tuesday, May 18th, 2010 AT 10:33 PM
+May 18, 2010 at 10:33 PM

 BLUELIGHTNIN6